Foreign researchers and their families visitting and living in Poland can access the Polish state-funded healthcare services:

 In Poland having health insurance is obligatory.
 When applying for a visa to Poland and legalising your stay in Poland, you always need to present an insurance coverage document.

-Persons insured in the National Health Fund (NFZ) can use state-funded healthcare services mostly free-of-charge, with some exceptions for example in case of dentistry services.
+Persons insured inthe National Health Fund (NFZ) can use state-funded healthcare services are mostly free-of-charge, with rare exceptions for example in case of some of dentistry services.

 Insurance of employees